alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RAMReel](https://github.com/Ramotion/reel-search) - RAMReel is a controller that allows you to choose options from a list.
 * [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout whitch can move item with drag and drop.
 * [ReorderableGridView-Swift](https://github.com/cemolcay/ReorderableGridView-Swift) - Reorderable grid view solution implemented with swift.
+* [RSKCollectionViewRetractableFirstItemLayout](https://github.com/ruslanskorb/RSKCollectionViewRetractableFirstItemLayout) - A light-weight UICollectionViewFlowLayout subclass that allows the first item to be retractable.
 * [SACollectionViewVerticalScalingFlowLayout](https://github.com/szk-atmosphere/SACollectionViewVerticalScalingFlowLayout) - UICollectionViewLayout that performs scaling up and down automatically on disappearing cells, and applies UIDynamics.
 * [Sapporo](https://github.com/nghialv/Sapporo) - Cellmodel-driven collectionview manager.
 * [ScaledVisibleCellsCollectionView](https://github.com/ikemai/ScaledVisibleCellsCollectionView) - ScaledVisibleCellsCollectionView is UICollectionView extension.
 ScaledVisibleCellsCollectionView is Check visible cells position.
 And setting cell's scale and alpha.